wp-plugins/delicious-wishlist-for-wordpress/readme.txt

 2. The rendered wishlist page

 == Changelog ==

+= 0.5 =
+* FIX: Setting a cache expiry time now works correctly
+* NEW: Now you can specify an alternative feed source to retrieve bookmarks (such as FeedBurner or Yahoo!
+Pipes or any other source)
+* NEW: Uninstall function.
+If the plugin is uninstalled, it deletes any option it created in the database, with no necessary action by user
+* Cache time increased to 1 hour
+* Now the plugin displays the error in case the feed is unreachable
+* Removed duplicated ids in the options panel

 = 0.4 =
 * Now the admin page style reflects the WordPress style